Skip to main content

 Financial help if your house floods

-If your home is flooded due to heavy rainfall, contact the contact the local council and ask about their emergency payments scheme.
+If your home is flooded due to heavy rainfall, contact the local council and ask about their emergency payments scheme.

 • Scheme for Emergency Financial Assistance